Req/prep/README.md

 # Lesson preparation exercise

-Choose a person to share their screen and clone this repo.
+Choose a person to clone this repo and share their screen.

+## Tasks

+- Prepare a cooking lecture as far as you can
-- Your task is to practice preparing a lecture for 15 minutes
+- Your lecture duration should be 30 minutes
 - Yesterday you taught [pancakes](Recipes/Pancakes.md)
 - Create a preparation file into the Recipes folder
 - Use the provided [template](___template.md)
+- I will ask a team to show their lesson preparation notes

 ## Lecture contents